Support 0203 440 2444 | Enquiries 0203 440 2445

 Social Distancing – how can technology support the ‘new way of working’

-The lockdown easing plan will include answers to many questions, including who will be returning to work first.
+The lockdown-easing plan will include answers to many questions, including who will return to work first.
 These staff will be championing the new way of working.
-There are many practical aspects that need to be considered across all areas of the office building, one-way traffic, a safe system for using facilities and many others.
-How technology support users as much as possible is a crucial part of ensuring everything runs smoothly.
+There are many practical aspects to consider across all areas of the office building, such as one-way traffic, a safe system for using facilities, and more.
+Ensuring that technology supports users as much as possible is crucial to ensuring everything runs smoothly.
 The following are just some of the many considerations;

 Nobody said this would be easy